 Is the Big Agnes Fly Creek UL1 tent right for you?

-If you’re pretty confident in your overall backpacking setup, the Big Agnes Fly Creek UL1 is one of the best ultralight backpacking tents on the market.
+If you’re pretty confident in your overall backpacking setup, the Big Agnes Fly Creek UL1 is one of the best ultralight backpacking tents on the market and is also one of our top-rated bikepacking tents too.

 Hikers often say that you have to choose two of the three following characteristics when you’re buying your gear: